 Satisfied that my mom had found herself a new target, I thought to myself Alex -3 Mom -2 Dad -0,

-I quietly snuck out of the dining room; however, before I could make the final getaway, I gave the condemned a final glance to remember his brave sacrifice.
+I quietly snuck out of the dining room; however, before I could make the final getaway, I gave the condemned a last glance to remember his brave sacrifice.

-As I met my father gaze, I noticed a crafty smile appear on his face, and I couldn’t help but think DANGER WILL ROBINSON… DANGER.
+As I met my father's gaze, I noticed a sly smile appear on his face, and I couldn't help but think DANGER WILL ROBINSON… DANGER.